Mere Huzoor: Soundtrack

 The film score was by duo Shankar–Jaikishan with lyrics by Hasrat Jaipuri.
-Classical Raga Darbari Kanada was used for the fast-paced Kathak dance number, "Jhanak Jhanak Tori Baje Payaliya" sung by Manna Dey.
-Dey later won the National Film Award for the song.
+Classical Raga Darbari Kanada was used for the fast-paced Kathak dance number, "Jhanak Jhanak Tori Baje Payaliya" sung by Manna Dey.Another song "Ghum Uthane Ke Liye Main To Jiye Jaunga," was based on Bhairav (raga) and "Jo Guzar Rahi Hai Mujh Par," was based on Raag Bageshri.
 Another song, "Rukh Se Zara Naqab Utha Do Mere Huzoor" was set on a train, hence the music directors added train whistle and rhythms of a moving train into the song.
 The muslim social film set in Lucknow, had the song "Rukh Se Zara Naqab Utha Do Mere Huzoor" sung by Mohammed Rafi and classical-based dance number, "Jhanak Jhanak Tori Baje Payaliya" sung by Manna Dey, which won him the 1968 National Film Award for Best Male Playback Singer.